timotheekelly/springai-mongodb/README.md

     }
   },
   {
-    "content": "A loyal and dedicated Hong Kong Inspector teams up with a reckless and loudmouthed LAPD detective to rescue a kidnapped Chinese consul's daughter, forming an unlikely partnership and battling a dangerous crime syndicate.", "metadata": {
+    "content": "A loyal and dedicated Hong Kong Inspector teams up with a reckless and loudmouthed LAPD detective to rescue a kidnapped Chinese consuls daughter, forming an unlikely partnership and battling a dangerous crime syndicate.", "metadata": {
       "title": "Rush Hour",
       "year": 1998,